 Should the Raiders be without both Ford and Heyward-Bey, rookie Denarius Moore, Chaz Schilens, Nick Miller and Derek Hagan would be counted upon to pick up the slack.

 Moore was the only one of the four to have a pass thrown his direction the opener, and it was incomplete.
 Schilens played sparingly, and Miller returned punts.
-Hagan was inactive after
+Hagan was inactive after leading the Raiders in receiving during the preseason.

 Those with limited participation were tight end Kevin Boss (knee), Heyward-Bey and running back Darren McFadden (shoulder).
 McFadden looked fine during the media window of practice.